-The buddy system is a core principle in nearly all recreational diving training.
-It is, supposedly, our first line of defence against potentially fatal accidents.
+The diving buddy system is a core principle in nearly all recreational diving training.
+It is, supposedly, our first line of defense against potentially fatal diving accidents.
 However, the system needs to be diligently applied if it is to be relied upon.

 The concept of the Open Water diver being qualified to dive “independently and without professional supervision; with a buddy of equal, or higher’ qualification” has ceased to exist in many diving locations around the world.
 It’s a sad state of affairs and it can lead to tragedy.

-Accident prevention through the buddy system can never happen if basic situational awareness is not achieved.
-Every diver has the capacity to check their own air during a dive.
-At this time, it is simple to also check/confirm the air of their diving buddy.
+Accident prevention through the diving buddy system can never happen if basic situational awareness is not achieved.
+Every scuba diver has the capacity to check their own air during a dive.
+At this time, it is simple to also check/confirm the air of their dive buddy.

 Scuba divers can only get ‘gas mugged’ if they are diving in dreamland; switched off and applying zero situational awareness.
 Getting a regulator ripped from your mouth is definitely a ‘karma occasion’.

-Obviously, in an ideal world, the diver will know all about SAC/RMV rates.
+Obviously, in an ideal world, the diver will know all about SAC and RMV rates.
 They will enter the water with an accurate prediction of my air consumption for a given depth and time.
-Their buddy/team will do likewise.
+Their dive buddy will do likewise.
 No surprises that way.

-For most diving agencies, entry- to intermediate-level divers aren’t taught how to calculate and monitor SAC/RMV rates.
-They, therefore, need a different approach… something simple, but effective.
+For most diving agencies, entry-to-intermediate-level scuba divers aren’t taught how to calculate and monitor SAC/RMV rates.
+They, therefore, need a different approach; something simple, but effective.

 If I know my air level and your air level, then it’s not rocket-science to apply the most simplistic deduction and allow some anticipation of air consumption.
 I can easily identify the relative air consumption between myself and another diver.